jrstnly/sardius_feed_wp_plugin/README.md

 ### Pagination Settings

-The plugin now supports pagination for handling large datasets:
+The plugin supports pagination for handling large datasets:

 1. **Maximum Items to Keep**: Configure how many media items to fetch and store from the API (default: 1000)
 2. **Admin Items Per Page**: Set how many items to display per page in the admin interface (default: 25)
+3. **Frontend Items Per Page**: Set how many items to display per page in shortcodes (default: 12)

 These settings can be configured in the admin interface under **Sardius Feed** > **Pagination Settings**.